Policy Basics: Individual Income Taxes in Montana

 The deduction for federal taxes paid is an unusual tax break that allows taxpayers to deduct the federal taxes they pay from their Montana taxable income.
 The deduction is only available to those who utilize itemized deductions and is capped at $5,000 for a single taxpayer and $10,000 for married taxpayers filing a joint return.

-Eliminating this deduction would impact a little more than one-third of taxpayers overall, with over two-thirds of the tax increase going to the top 20 percent of taxpayers.
+Eliminating this deduction would impact a little more than one-third of taxpayers overall, with more than two-thirds of the tax increase going to the top 20 percent of taxpayers.
 Halving the deduction from $5,000 to $2,500 per spouse would generate $27 million in revenue for the state.

 Income Taxes in Indian Country

-Generally, all individual tribal members are subject to federal income taxes.
+Generally, all individual tribal citizens are subject to federal income taxes.
 The exception to this is income derived directly from allotted trust lands or treaty fishing rights.

-In Montana, tribal members are also subject to state income taxes if they live or work off the reservation where they are enrolled.
+In Montana, tribal citizens are also subject to state income taxes if they live or work off the reservation where they are enrolled.

-Federally recognized tribal governments do not pay state income taxes because states cannot tax Indian tribes in Indian Country.
+Federally recognized tribal governments do not pay state income taxes because states cannot tax tribal nations in Indian Country.

-Thus, federally recognized tribes receive the same income tax exemption as federal and state governments.
-However, income generated by state-recognized tribes or through tribal corporations chartered under state law is subject to federal and state income taxation.
+Thus, federally recognized tribal nations receive the same income tax exemption as federal and state governments.
+However, income generated through tribal corporations chartered under state law is subject to federal and state income taxation.

-Tribal governments, like federal and state governments, have the right to tax the income of their own members, but few, if any, actually do
+Tribal governments, like federal and state governments, have the right to tax the income of their own citizens, but few, if any, actually do

 .
-Each tribe has its own reasons stemming from its unique history and cultural views on the matter.
-However, widespread poverty and high rates of unemployment common on many reservations plays into the unfeasibility of taxing tribal member income.
-In Montana, the combined average of reservation-residing American Indians living in poverty between 2011 and 2015 was 34 percent.
+Each tribal nation has its own reasons stemming from its unique history and cultural views on the matter.
+Today, infringement upon tribal sovereignty, systemic racism and present-day discrimination play into a system of lower incomes and higher rates of unemployment on many reservations, contributing to the unfeasibility of taxing tribal citizen income.
+In Montana, 14 to 41 percent of reservation residents live in households with poverty-level incomes.

 and Policy Basics: Taxes in Indian Country Part 2: Tribal Governments